muratk5n/thirdwave/en/2015/08/ufo.md

 US Per State Analysis, Ratio Comparison

-In this analysis, per state sightings ratio was compared to ratio of that state's population.
-More people report more sightings, but do some states report *more* sightings disproportionate to their population, perhaps indicating something mysterious..?
-Proportion ratio z-test was used to determine significance, result is below.
-We eliminate states that do not fit, then find the middle point of sighting locations in that state.
+In this analysis, per state sightings ratio was compared to state's population ratio (to US total).
+A lot of people report a lot of sightings, but do some states report *more* sightings disproportionate to their population, indicating something mysterious..?
+Proportion ratio z-test was used to determine significance.
+For significant states, then calculated per-state sightings midpoint.
 Also plotted are known US nuclear missile bases (red circles).

 [Output](ufo-sig-out.html)